Seravo/docs/_posts/2019-03-22-wordpress-network.md

 ## Super admins

 On an individual site the admin is still called _admin_.
-However the user accounts that can make changes to the Network itself and manage all other users are calles _super admins_.
+However the user accounts that can make changes to the Network itself and manage all other users are called _super admins_.

 ## WP-CLI and Networks